German pilot researched suicide, cockpit doors; second black box found

 If intact, the Airbus A320's Flight Data Recorder would deliver a detailed readout of hundreds of parameters, including any commands issued from the co-pilot's seat during the Duesseldorf-bound flight on March 24.

-It is expected to be thoroughly analyzed by France's BEA crash investigation authority, which will try to match the data with cockpit voice recordings and information from ground radar.
+It is expected to be thoroughly analysed by France's BEA crash investigation authority, which will try to match the data with cockpit voice recordings and information from ground radar.

 There is a "reasonable hope" that the data can be recovered intact despite the box's being damaged in the crash, Marseille prosecutor Brice Robin said.